See the budget gardening watering can and the premium adjustable watering wand .

 Final Verdict

-Buy the budget gardening watering can if your workbench is where you do seed-starting, cuttings, small pots, and close watering.
+Buy the budget gardening watering can if your garden station is where you do seed-starting, cuttings, small pots, and close watering.
 It is the simpler, cleaner tool for that kind of setup.

 Buy the premium adjustable watering wand if your bench sits near a hose and your plants are taller, farther away, or spread across a bigger outdoor area.
 It earns its place through reach, not simplicity.